Goals to set in 2026 to become an extraordinary human

 Emotions are energy and the drivers of human action.
 Humanists channel and weaponize them rather than letting them rule unconsciously.

-• Conquering Fears: Removing internal blockages so their power can flow without restraint.
+• Conquering fears: Removing internal blockages so their power can flow without restraint.

-• Testing Pain Tolerance: Hardening their system to stress and adversity, unlocking a higher ceiling of action.
+• Testing pain tolerance: Hardening their system to stress and adversity, unlocking a higher ceiling of action.

 By mastering emotional energy, they become unbreakable — able to hold more tension, risk, and responsibility.